Xqhare/nabu/README.md

 The repository contains the `.xff` standard as well as, what I lovingly call, a reference implementation.

-This README documents the usage of the most recent version of `.xff`: Version 3.
+This README documents the usage of the most recent version of `.xff`: Version 4.

-If you would like to use version 0, 1 or 2, I discourage you from doing so but you can refer to the [releases page](https://github.com/Xqhare/nabu/releases/).
+If you would like to use version 0, 1, 2, or 3, you can refer to the [releases page](https://github.com/Xqhare/nabu/releases/).

 This library is designed for interoperability with [Mawu](https://github.com/Xqhare/mawu), a library for working with `.json` and `.csv` files in rust; Enabling easy data interchange between them.